2022-2023 FALL/SUMMER MONDAY AND SATURDAY POOL LEAGUE RULES

 ****ALL PLAYERS ARE RESPONSIBLE FOR KNOWING THE RULES****

-****POSITIONS ROUNDS – WHEN YOU ARE SCHEDULED FOR A POSITION ROUND, GO TO TO FIND WHERE YOU PLAY****
+****MONDAY LEAGUE - POSITIONS ROUNDS/SNOW DAYS – WHEN YOU ARE SCHEDULED FOR A POSITION ROUND, GO TO WWW.ACMEMUSIC.CO TO FIND WHERE YOU PLAY.
+IT IS ALWAYS AT THE TOP OF THE STANDINGS.
+IN CASE OF SNOW, IT WILL BE PLAYED ON THE NEXT POSITION ROUND DAY****

 A team will consist of no more than nine (9) players.
 Teams may decide for themselves which five (5) players will play each week.
-All league players must be legal age of twenty-one (21) to play.
+At least ONE original team member must be present each week.
+All league players must be legal age of twenty-one (21) to play

 Any team not showing up to play for three (3) weeks forfeits all rights to claim prize money.
 A team that does not pay for three (3) weeks will be removed from the league.